By Hemant Chauhan, BARBRI Legal Advisor

 - Will I study for a U.S. state exam in California or Texas, or one that utilizes the Uniform Bar Exam (such as New York)?

-If you find yourself thinking you will need a good amount of time, flexibility, and support during your studies, then the BARBRI Extended U.S. Bar Prep course done over the course of 6- or 10-months may be right for you.
+If you find yourself thinking you will need a good amount of time, flexibility, and support during your studies, then BARBRI Extended U.S. Bar Prep may be right for you.
 Careful planning, discipline, and time management will all be important factors when fitting in study around employment.
 By adopting a methodical approach to studying and committing from the outset, you will become more efficient at juggling your many commitments and put yourself in the best position to pass the bar exam.

 I’ll be the first to admit that workplace deadlines and distractions, the general demands of a full day on the job, and the commute home have taken a toll on my study plans at times.
-The 10-month course with BARBRI allows me more time to engage with the materials and offers a flexible, intuitive Personal Study Plan (PSP) so I can study anywhere at any time and focus my time where it is most needed.
-The fact that 76% of international students who complete 80% of the PSP have passed the bar exam is encouraging to me—and I hope it is to you, too.
-During my morning and evening commutes, I also listen to lectures in substantive law delivered by top U.S. law professors on the BARBRI app, and review the available handouts and outlines.
-I then study the multiple-choice practice questions on the weekends.
+Studying over 10-months allows me more time to engage with the materials.
+The flexible, intuitive Personal Study Plan (PSP) allows me to study anywhere, at any time.
+During my morning and evening commutes, I listen to substantive law lectures delivered by top U.S. law professors on the BARBRI app, and review the available handouts and outlines.
+I primarily use the multiple-choice practice questions to study on the weekends.